NVIDIA/spark-rapids/docs/get-started/getting-started-kubernetes.md

 ## Prerequisites
     * Kubernetes cluster is up and running with NVIDIA GPU support
     * Docker is installed on a client machine
-    * A Docker repository which is accessible by Kubernetes Cluster
+    * A Docker repository which is accessible by the Kubernetes cluster

 These instructions do not cover how to setup a Kubernetes cluster.